Coole Fenster - Windows with shading optimising the trade-off between summery overheating, wintery heat protection and adequate illumination

 Status

-Holistic optimization of the components of the passive building equipment unit "cool windows" and their interaction in order to be able to ensure a physiologically suitable indoor climate in urban residential buildings under future climate conditions, if possible, without the use of active cooling.
+Based on these analyses the components of the passive building equipment unit "Cooles Fenster" and their interaction were to be optimised with an end-to-end approach.
+Furthermore, implementation concepts for the building equipment unit "Cooles Fenster" were to be conceived in order to achieve a physiologically suitable ambient indoor climate in urban housing under future climate conditions, if possible, without use of active cooling.

-These include concepts for a seasonally optimized solar and daylighting management with the associated control algorithms, which together result in the lowest possible energy consumption and thus low CO2 emissions and will provide a basis for further RDI projects.
-For easier usability, the generated result data is bundled and processed in the form of a database as part of the exploratory research project.
+These include concepts for seasonally optimized solar and daylight management with associated controls that allow for the lowest possible use of energy and thus low CO2 emissions and consequently can serve as a basis for further RDI projects and developments.

 Project Images